Kotlin/kotlinx.serialization/docs-website/topics/serialization-customization-options.md

 ### Initializers in optional properties

-When the input includes a value for an optional property, the property's initializer isn't called.
+When the serialization input includes a value for an optional property, the property's initializer isn't called.
 For this reason, avoid using code with side effects in property initializers.

 Here's an example: